Last updated Apr. 3, 2023 by Favour Chinaza

 The straightforward answer is YES, and your car is an asset.
-Your car is a valuable asset.
-“An asset is anything of value that can be converted into cash,” according to the definition.
+Your car is actually a valuable asset.
+“An asset is anything of value that can be converted into cash,” according to popular definitions.

 You can sell your car today if you put it on the market.
 That alone qualifies your vehicle as an asset.